 "It's that anonymous person who meanders through the streets and feels what's happening there, feels the pulse of the people, who's able to create". ― Cyndi Lauper

-What concerns me more is the blurring boundary between reliance on the tools of the trade and those very tools adopting the tricks of the trade for us.
-No, I'm not about to launch into a rant against the laziness of the millennial designers (because that would be hypocritical) or the evilness of Apple or Adobe, or Microsoft (that would also be hypocritical and really, really long).
+What concerns me more is the blurring boundary between reliance on the tools of the trade, and those very tools adopting the tricks of the trade for us.
+No, I'm not about to launch into a rant against the laziness of the millennial designers (because that would be hypocritical) or the evilness of Apple or Adobe, or Microsoft (that would be a time sink).

 What I'm pondering stems from a recent comment a colleague made, and one that I've heard throughout my career; "Man, you are never at your desk.
 How do get all your work done?"